fragrussu/sardunet/README.md

 "SARDU-Net: a new method for model-free, data-driven experiment design in quantitative MRI".
 Grussu F, Blumberg SB, Battiston M, Ianuș A, Singh S, Gong F, Whitaker H, Atkinson D, Gandini Wheeler-Kingshott CAM, Punwani S, Panagiotaki E, Mertzanidou T and Alexander DC.
 Proceedings of the 2020 virtual annual meeting of the International Society for Magnetic Resonance in Medicine (ISMRM), p.1035.

+**Disclosure:** FG is supported by PREdICT, a study co-funded by AstraZeneca in Spain.
+TS is an employee of DeepSpin (Germany) and previously worked for Philips (UK).

 ## License
 SARDU-Net is distributed under the BSD 2-Clause License, Copyright (c) 2020 University College London.
 All rights reserved.